ansible/ansible/docs/docsite/rst/user_guide/playbooks_delegation.rst

 Parallelism
 -----------
 By default Ansible tasks are executed in parallel.
-Delegating a task does not change this and does not handle concurrency issues (multiple forks writing to same file).
+Delegating a task does not change this and does not handle concurrency issues (multiple forks writing to the same file).
 Most commonly users are affected by this when updating a single file on a single delegated to host for all hosts (via copy/template/lineinfile/etc), they will still operate in parallel forks (default 5) and overwrite each other.

 This can be handled in several ways::